 Gianna slipped into a coma on Friday 27 April.
 Knowing that she would not survive, Pietro had her brought to the family home, where she died peacefully at 8:00am on Saturday 28 April 1962.
 She was 39 years old.

 We live in difficult times, where the culture of death is threatening to engulf the whole world.
 No family seems to be able to escape its evil tentacles.
 Youth are taught to give in to their desires and passions, leading them into a selfishness that doesn’t understand how to truly love another.

 Marriage has been profaned.
 Only seen as a celebration of “love” (however that is perceived); in many nations, civil marriages are now no longer exclusive to one man and one woman.

 Contraception has become the norm for couples whether married or not.
 Abortion is celebrated by some, and many see it as a necessary evil – even within the Church.

 Women are urged to think only of themselves and limit the number of children they have through temporary or permanent sterilisation.
 Mothers who suffer throughout their pregnancies are given stern warnings when they joyfully welcome another little one into their family.

-The world needs the great example of Saint Gianna to show them what love really looks like; that one finds themselves in the complete giving of oneself to another.
-Her wholehearted abandonment to God’s will and reliance on His Grace as she lived her vocation as physician, wife and mother reveals that our true strength comes from Him alone.
+The world needs the great example of Saint Gianna to show us what love really looks like; that one finds themselves in the complete giving of oneself in love.
+Her wholehearted abandonment to God’s will and reliance on His Grace as she lived her vocation as a physician, wife and mother reveals that our true strength comes from Him alone.

 For those families who are trying to faithfully follow God’s will for them, Saint Gianna is a source of encouragement and consolation in times of difficulty.
 Her gentle, maternal presence and her intercession before the throne of God obtain for the faithful many graces.